2019 European Heritage Days

 Follow the itinerary

 The tour begins in the main courtyard with a virtual reality experience in which visitors can see what the building looked like in the 17th century.
 It continues in the historic chapel where the Tears of Joy exhibition presents a selection of artworks from the Pinault Collection.
-Afterwards, visitors can stroll through the hidden gardens where the toiles, or “three-dimensional sketches”, from the Balenciaga House archives will be exhibited for the first time.
-The tour ends as visitors gather round the French Cup.
-Won last year by the Stade Rennais FC football team, it embodies both art and heritage, and will make a rare appearance at Kering’s HQ during European Heritage Days.
+Afterwards, visitors could stroll through the hidden gardens where the toiles, or “three-dimensional sketches”, from the Balenciaga House archives were exhibited for the first time.
+The tour ended as visitors gathered round the French Cup.
+Won last year by the Stade Rennais FC football team, it embodies both art and heritage, and made a rare appearance at Kering’s HQ during European Heritage Days.

 For press releases and iconography resources, go to the Press section.